Contact The Bicycle Fixer now for a FREE estimate!

 long hose, broad price point

-Cons: cost for mid-level and up
+Cons: cost for high-end pumps

 Topeak Joe Blow Max HP

 There's three well- regarded and time tested bicycle lock makers, Kryptonite, OnGuard and Abus.
 Some folks recommend you spend 10% of the value of your bike on a bicycle lock.
 That's a crazy percentage if you own a $3k - $12k bicycle but at least spend $60-$70 on a quality U-lock (more for a higher end bike or if it's your commuter bike) and cable.
 A bicycle lock is rated on a scale and the higher the number the better.
 Some thieves carry around a power disc cutter that can waste any U-lock in seconds so how and where you lock your bike is as key as buying a great bicycle lock.
-So search youtube for "bicycle lock" or "how to lock your bicycle".
+Search youtube for "bicycle lock" or "how to lock your bicycle".
 There's some good stuff from the GMBN channel.
 Here's a link to one they do for the urban bike environment:

 https://www.youtube.com/watch?v=zQfaFZ5OpOs

-U-locks: $25+
+U-locks:

 Pro's: hardened shackles, better locking mechanism, the best need a powered disc grinder to cut through